AIML4OS/WP12/wp12_hackathon/web_corner_prototype/README.md

 ---

-## 🔍 Technical Concept
+## Installation instructions

+Run the command `pip3 install -r requirements.txt` in order to install the required packages.

 ---

 ## Test data used
-- During this LLM hackathon testdata was re-used from the hackathon of the [WIN project](https://cros.ec.europa.eu/book-page/win-hackathon)
+- During this LLM hackathon the same test data was re-used from the hackathon of the [WIN project](https://cros.ec.europa.eu/book-page/win-hackathon)

 ## Related work
 - Note the Statistical Scraping Interest Group ([SSIG](https://github.com/SNStatComp/SSIG))